 1. Member’s date of retirement

 3. Full set of options:

-5. UFPLS option (stating tax-free element and taxable element)
+5. UFPLS option (stating the tax-free element and the taxable element)

 6. Open market option

-7. LTA percentage used (stating the percentages for each of the annuity / tax-free cash sum options)
+7. LTA percentage used (stating the percentage for each of the annuity / tax-free cash sum options)

 8. Requirements for payment:

 The list is not definitive and all letters must, for example, refer to any special circumstances and additional information contained in the case study